Breton literature: 20th–21st centuries

+Pierre-Jakez Hélias (1914–1995) wrote stage plays, literary adaptations of tales from Breton mythology, prose, nonfiction, and poetry in both Breton, which he often self-translated into French in order to reach a wider audience.
+In 1948, he was the co-founder, with François Bégot and Jo Halleguen, of Les grandes Fêtes de Cornouaille Breton: Cornouaille Kemper) in Quimper, which he helped adapt from an annual beauty contest into a Welsh Eisteddfod-inspired summer festival celebrating Breton culture, literature, and music which still continues.

-Pierre-Jakez Hélias (1914–1995) wrote prose and poetry in both Breton and French.
-His contemporary Añjela Duval (1905–1981) wrote poetry reflective of her peasant origins, mysticism, and social conscience.
+Helias' contemporary Añjela Duval (1905–1981) wrote poetry reflective of her peasant origins, mysticism, and social conscience.

 In contrast to the concentration on short-form writings in Breton which had dominated production in the previous century, a trend towards novel-length writing developed from the 1980s.
 By the beginning of the 21st century a dozen or so novels on average were being published in Breton every year.
 The choice of genres was diverse, including detective fiction, historical fiction, and autobiographies.
 With incentives from educational contexts, contests and literary prizes, there has been a development of young adult fiction, often using fantasy and science fiction themes.
 Yann-Fañch Jacq is a notable author of such fiction aimed at young Breton-speaking readers.
 New more adult themes have appeared as the novel genre has developed: for example, Yann Fulub Dupuy's Par Dibar (2006) deals with sexuality.
 Finally special mention should be made of the poet and singer Denez Prigent, whose creative career and international success (a rarity in contemporary France, as opposed to the epoch of Jacques Brel) testifies to the appeal of Breton artists.

 Prizioù is an annual (since 1997) award for expressions of Breton culture in seven categories, of which fiction is one.
 Prix Xavier de Langlais (named after Xavier de Langlais) is an annual (since 1976) prize for best unpublished prose work or poetry collection.